BlockScience/cag-map/docs/present.md

 ## Overview

+Both political feasibility and incentive compatibility matter in socio-economic systems.
+Data is only half the battle.
+What takes priority will not just depend on who can best define the goal (strategy) and the steps to get there (tactics), but who can best communicate it and align the relevant powers around it.

-If a tree falls in a forest with no one around does it make a sound?
-If you run an experiment but don't share your results does it matter?
-Sharing is caring.
-The more clearly and concisely you can share your work the more people can understand and benefit from it.
-In the context of governance proposals this is essential.
-If people don't understand what you're talking about they won't be able to engage productively or intelligently, which is going to lead to frustration and lower chances of your proposal passing.
+In the context of computer *aided* governance this is essential.
+If people don't understand what you're talking about they won't be able to productively or intelligently engage with your work.
+Less engagement leads to lower chances of your proposal passing.
+Making your purpose, process, and hypothesis clear is the first step towards success.

 ## Concepts